Lebrija: Main sights

 The area has remnants of its Muslim past among its old buildings.
 Its chief buildings are a ruined Moorish castle and the parish church, Santa María de la Oliva, one of the finest churches in the province of Seville that combines a variety of styles: Mudéjar, Renaissance and Baroque, dating from the 14th century to the 16th, and containing some early specimens of the carving of Alonso Cano (1601–1667).

 The campanile tower was inspired by the Giralda, of the Cathedral of Seville, and it is commonly known as "La Giraldilla" (little Giralda).
-Santa María de la Oliva was originally a mosque that was occupied as a Christian temple in 1249, following the Reconquista.

 The Casa de la Cultura (Cultural Center) was built in the 18th century in Andalusian Baroque style.
 Originally, it was used as a wheat silo for the Archbishop of Seville and housing for the local Catholic chapter.
 The Diezmos and tributes paid by the town people to the church were kept here.
 In 1982, the Spanish Socialist Workers' Party in charge of Lebrija City Council at the time bought the property and its restoration began.
 It was reopened in 1986 as the "Casa de la Cultura", a place dedicated to learning, exhibits, and all sorts of cultural expressions, including dance and music.

-The Covent and Church of San Francisco (1585) has always been associated to the Franciscan Order.
+The Convent and Church of San Francisco (1585) has always been associated to the Franciscan Order.
 It is located in the Plaza Manuela Murube (also known popularly as El Pilar), one of the most beautiful and artistic corners of Lebrija.
 In the same square are located the Old Hospital of Mercy (Hospital de la Misericordia) and Saint Andrew's Asylum (Asilo de San Andrés).